SparseConvMIL: Sparse Convolutional Context-Aware Multiple Instance Learning for Whole Slide Image Classification: Experimental validation

-9,200 WSI were downloaded from \textsc{The Cancer Genome Atlas} from all available solid cancer subtypes, resulting in 5.57Tb of data.
-These WSI were randomly selected among the slides with some neoplastic tissue, \textit{i.e.} by not considering normal slides which provide no cue about a cancer subtype given their location since they have no tumor material.
-The number WSI per subtype and per location is reported in supplementary Table 3.
-All WSI were tiled into 512 pixels width tiles with 128 pixels overlap on both sides at $10\times$ magnification using code from~\cite{lerousseau2020weakly}.
-The cohort was split on a patient-basis in 3597, 2001 and 3602 slides for respectively training, validation and testing sets.
+\paragraph{Dataset} 10000 whole slide images were downloaded from \textsc{The Cancer Genome Atlas} from 32 cancer subtypes as detailed in~\autoref{tab:distribution-wsi-pan-cancer-classification}, for a total of 5.57 TB of data.
+The only inclusive criteria was that WSI must display tumor material since the downstream task was cancer subtype classification which cannot be accurately done on benign samples.
+All WSI were tiled into 512 pixel-wide tiles with 128 pixels overlap on both sides at $10\times$ magnification using the repository from~\cite{lerousseau2020weakly}.
+The cohort was split on a patient-basis in 4397, 2001 and 3602 slides for respectively the training, validation and testing sets.